Eduard Ernst Friedrich Hannibal Vogel von Falckenstein

 General Eduard Vogel von Falckenstein

 served as a Prussian officer during the 19th century.
-As an Oberst, Vogel worked for General Graf von Wrangel from 1850 to 1855, functioning as III.
-Armeekorps Chief of Staff at the Berlin headquarters.
+He began his military career in 1813.
+Later, as an Oberst, Vogel worked as Graf von Wrangel's chief of staff from 1850 to 1855 at III.
+Armee-Korps headquarters in Berlin.
 During the Danish War of 1864 (Deutsch-Dänischer Krieg), when he was awarded the Pour le Mérite medal, General-Lieutenant Vogel von Falckenstein served as Chief of Staff of the combined Prussian-Austro-Hungarian military forces and was also the commander of an army corps supporting Field Marshal von Wrangel.

 General Vogel von Falckenstein then was commanding general of Prussia's Army of the Main during the Austro-Prussian War of 1866 (Deutscher Krieg).
 Although he had left the military service in 1868, Vogel von Falckenstein functioned as Governor General of the German Coastland, during the Franco-Prussian War of 1870-71 (Deutsch-Französischer Krieg), residing in Hannover.
 In this capacity, he organized coastal defenses and created an all volunteer maritime patrol.
+In 1871, he was decorated with Prussia's highest order of chivalry, the Schwarzer Adler-Orden (Order of the Black Eagle.)
 He again retired from his military duties in 1873 and passed away in 1885 at his Dolzig estate located in Lausitz.
 His eldest son Maximilian likewise served as a General der Infanterie.

 Kriegs-Denkmünze Deutsch-Dänischer Krieg 1864